appledev0528/SEHS4697_BigData/ggplot2_code_for_ppt_figure.md

-# Appendix C – ggplot2 Code for Figures
+# Appendix C – Figures (ggplot2 Code, Titles, and Captions

-This appendix contains ggplot2 code for the main plots used in the report and presentation:
+This appendix contains ggplot2 code and the corresponding figure titles and captions used in the report and presentation.
-- Price distribution
-- Room type and Superhost composition
-- Price vs room type
-- Variable importance (price and Superhost models)
-- K-means elbow and cluster scatter
-- Instant Book vs high occupancy

-Assumes:
+Assumptions:
 - `df_clean` is prepared as in Appendix A.
-- Models `fit_rpart`, `fit_logit` are fitted as in Appendix B.
+- Models `fit_rpart` (price tree) and `fit_logit` (Superhost logistic) are fitted as in Appendix B.

 ```r
 library(ggplot2)